shugyosha89/s3-backup/README.md

   Available values: `local`, `ssh`

 * `path`: Path to the file or directory to back up.
 Required.
+* ``exclude`: List of file patterns to exclude from the backup.
+Optional.

 #### SSH driver settings
 * `key`: Path to identity key file to use.
 Optional.
 * `port`: Port to connect to remote machine on.
 Optional.

 #### Example
 ```